artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > to mingle with the other cattle, lowing
 > as gorgeously he strolls in the new grass.
 > ~ (2.1161--1170)

+## Book III

+After Europa is stolen, her father "in an action bother paternal and perverse" demands that Cadmus, her brother, find her.
+He decides to flee and found a new city, and goes onto found the city of Thebes in Greece.
+Herodotus believed that Cadmus brought the Phoenician alphabet to the Greeks (_The Histories_ 5.58).

+A great serpent kills many of Cadmus' men, and so he pursues and kills the serpent.
+Afterwards, Athena instructs him to sow the serpent's seeds into the ground.

+> And then, incredibly, the dull clods stir:
+> at first only the little tips of spears
+> are visible, emerging from the furrows,
+> but these, almost at once are followed by
+> the brightly painted waving crests of helmets
+> then shoulders, breasts, and arms heavy with weapons,
+> and finally a dense-packed mass of shields:
+> no different from what you will have seen
+> on feats days, in the theater, when the curtain
+> lifts from the pit, and the images of men
+> painted upon it seem to rise: heads first,
+> and then the rest of them, little by little,
+> drawn up in one unbroken wave until
+> the tiny figures stand erect onstage,
+> complete in all respects, from head to feet.
+> ~ (3.129--43)

+And then these men fight each other until Athena stops them.
+These so-called sown men (Spartoi) founded Thebes with Cadmus.
+I think this is the oddest story in the Metamorphoses, and I wonder what significance it had to the ancient Greeks.

+> Thebes has been founded now, and even though
+> an exile still, you might seem fortunate
+> in having Mars and Venus as your in-laws,
+> Cadmus; nor is this all, for in addition
+> are offspring worthy of your noble wife,
+> your sons and daughters, the pledges of your love,
+> and grandsons too, already grown to manhood.
+> But "fortunate"?
+A judgment best reserved
+> for a man's last day: call no one blest, until
+> he dies and the last rites are said for him.
+> ~ (3.163--72)

+This reasoning is pervasive in Herodotus.

+Actaeon stumbles across the virgin goddess Diana, who spitefully turns him into a stag.
+He is subsequently torn to pieces by his own pack of hunting dogs.
+(In the _Epic of Gilgamesh_, when Gilgamesh is rejecting Ishtar's love entreaties, he mentions how she turned a prior lover into a wolf who was then chased by his own hunting dogs.)

+Actaeon is caught, and his dogs tear him to pieces.

+> And it is said
+> he did not die until his countless wounds
+> had satisfied Diana's awful wrath.
+> Folks were divided: there were those who found
+> the goddess's actions cruel and unjust,
+> while others considered them appropriate
+> to the defense of her austere virginity.
+> As usual, both parties had their reasons.
+> ~ (3.315--22)

+Throughout the _Metamorphoses_ Ovid playfully questions the god's morals, as in this quote.

+After the Actaeon story, Jove falls for Semele---Cadmus' daughter.
+Semele becomes pregnant and Juno, to protect her honor, tricks Semele into requesting Jove make love to her the way he does to Juno.
+Unbeknownst to Semele, this will kill her.
+Juno takes the form of Semele's nurse.

+> A long, inveigling chat of this and that,
+> until Jove's name came up.
+Nurse sighted and said,
+> "I _hope_ he's Jupiter---although I doubt it:
+> the divinity plea?
+An all-to-common ploy
+> among seducers.
+Suppose he is, though:
+> make him provide assurance of his love;
+> if he's the real thing, ask him to put on
+> all of the trappings of his high office
+> and embrace you, showing such almighty splendor
+> as when he is received by Lady Juno."
+> ~ (3.358--67)

+(It is difficult to imagine a woman being seduced by a man claiming to be a god.)

+After Juno gets her revenge on Semele, her next victim is Tiresias.
+Tiresias is blinded for agreeing with Jove that women enjoy sex more than men.
+Tiresias is then blinded by Juno, but Jove (since "one god can't undo another's doing") gives him the gift of prophecy.
+Jove seems to enjoy thwarting Juno's punishments---consider also the Callisto story.

+Tiresias is a recurring character in the Greek tragedies.

+Tiresias' first prediction is that Narcissus, if he knows himself, will not live to old age.
+The meaning of this was unclear, until Narcissus falls in love with himself.
+Then Tiresias becomes famous.

+> "But _now_ I get it! _I_ am that other one!
+> I've finally seen through my own image!
+> I burn with love for---_me_!
+The spark I kindle
+> is the torch I carry: whatever can I do?
+> Am I the favor-seeker, or the favor sought?
+> "Why seek at all, when all that I desire
+> is mine already?
+Riches in such abundance
+> that I've been left completely without means!"
+> ~ (3.599-606)

+Ovid paints a compelling, yet humorous, picture of obsession with his description of Narcissus' death:

+> His last words were directed to the pool:
+> "Alas, dear boy, whom I have vainly cherished!"
+> Those words returned to him again, and when
+> he cried "Farewell!" "_Farewell!_" cried Echo back.
+> His weary head sank to the grass; death closed
+> those eyes transfixed once by their master's beauty,
+> but on the ferry ride across the Styx,
+> his gaze into its current did not waver.
+> ~ (3.643--50)

 ## Epistemology